khumph/thesis/README.md

 # Using reinforcement learning to personalize dosing strategies in a simulated cancer trial with high dimensional data

 This repository contains the code and files to generate the write-ups for my master's thesis "Using reinforcement learning to personalize dosing strategies in a simulated cancer trial with high dimensional data".
+The full typeset write-up is available [here](https://www.dropbox.com/s/ewniwziasksblek/writeup.pdf?dl=0) and the typeset presentation is available [here](https://www.dropbox.com/s/hdoa55y4vhj4yw2/pres.pdf?dl=0).

 ## Abstract